feliixx/mgodatagen/README.md

 ## Options

-Several options are available (you can see the list from `mgodatagen --help`):
+Several options are available (use `mgodatagen --help` to print this):

 ```
 mgodatagen version 0.5.0